-- if a registrable controller is a Singapore Citizen or Singapore Permanent Resident, a copy of NRIC; - if a registrable controller is a foreign individual, a copy of passport and document to verify the residential address (e.g. utility bill); - if a registrable controller is a foreign legal entity that is not registered in Singapore, a copy of the certificate of registration from the jurisdiction of incorporation and, if the registered office address is not shown on the certificate, document to verify the address (e.g. utility bill); and - records of information received from the registrable controllers that led to their particulars being inserted in the register of registrable controllers.
+- (iii) If a registrable controller is a foreign legal entity that is not registered in Singapore, a copy of the certificate of registration from the jurisdiction of incorporation and, if the registered office address is not shown on the certificate, document to verify the address (e.g. utility bill); and - (iv) Records of information received from the registrable controllers that led to their particulars being inserted in the register of registrable controllers.
 Some examples include (i) replies by registrable controllers to notices that the foreign company sent to them; (ii) any correspondence from registrable controllers that they independently send to the foreign company (i.e., not a reply to a notice) (e.g. emails, hardcopy letters).